-acreage ±304 4.0 acres tax parcel nos.
-11-9 12-7 [portion], 11-3, 11-4, 11-5, 11-6, 11-7, 11-8, 11-10, 11-16, 11-35, 12-65, 12-67, 12-69, 0, 12-81, 12-85, 12-92, 12-96, 12-98, 12-12-104, 12-148 and 13-1 [portion] nature conservation goals (1) conduct biological survey to serve as base for formulation of management objectives (2) identify rare and endangered species, if any, and create plan to protect their habitat and populations; manage any exotic and/or invasive species natural products goals (1) make reservation available for fishing (2) seek recommendation of land bank hunt- ing committee as to appropriate policy, with predisposition in favor of allowing hunting of deer, turkey, pheasant and raccoon, all in accordance with common- wealth regulations scenic goals (1) maintain all grasslands using a variety of methods but primarily mowing; expand grassland habitat on the reservation as feasible and prudent (2) encourage savannas where fitting and expand pond and sea vistas, via vegetation management and the highlighting of specimen trees recreational goals
+August 3, 2020 SHERIFF'S MEADOW FOUNDATION MARTHA'S VINEYARD LAND BANK d Reservation agement plan acreage ±304. .0 acres tax parcel nos.
+11-9, 12-70 [portion], 11-3, 11-4, 11-5, 11-6, 11-7, 11-8, 11-10, 11-16, 11-35, 12-65, 12-67, 12-69,), 12-81, 12-85, 12-92, 12-96, 12-98, 12- 12-104, 12-148 and 13-1 [portion] nature conservation goals (1) conduct biological survey to serve as base for formulation of management objectives (2) identify rare and endangered species, if any, and create plan to protect their habitat and populations; manage any exotic and/or invasive species natural products goals (1) make reservation available for fishing (2) seek recommendation of land bank hunt- ing committee as to appropriate policy, with predisposition in favor of allowing hunting of deer, turkey, pheasant and raccoon, all in accordance with common- wealth regulations scenic goals (1) maintain all grasslands using a variety of methods but primarily mowing; expand grassland habitat on the reservation as feasible and prudent (2) encourage savannas where fitting and expand pond and sea vistas, via vegeta- tion management and the highlighting of

-- 1) site loop trail systems that capitalize on various attractive features (e.g., sloughs and promontories; ponds and brooks; dunes), culminating in northerly terminus at the great-pond and southerly terminus at the ocean beach; lay out trails and install infrastructure (signage; fencing; gates; boardwalks; etc.) so as clearly to separate public and private lands and adjust as necessary as a result of annual neighborhood review; install benches at viewpoints and elsewhere - (2) while permitting all conventional ocean uses (e.g., swimming, fishing, beachcombing), conceptualize beach as a remote destination where arriving visitors have the privilege of space and solitude - (3) post roaming summer ranger to oversee public use while also performing field labor; expand hours as needed and judge, following initial several seasons, whether hours should, to any extent, contract access

-- (1) create Moshup Trail trailhead accommodating up to twelve vehicles; institute during the bathing season, in order to forestall either vehicle queuing on the public road or trailhead monopolization, a software-helmed reservation system that allocates spaces [a] via the issuance of a barcode; [b] on a day-long basis and [c] refreshing at a set time each week; staff trailhead with an attendant to open gate upon presentation of valid barcode; allow managed pedestrian and bicycle access to trailhead - (2) create State Road trailhead accommodating up to ten vehicles for general hiking plus a lower trailhead accommodating up to three vehicles for universal access hiking and for paddlers, with treated surfaces installed as warranted; attend as needed; in order to avoid trespassing, inform paddlers how to access the ocean beach administrative goals
+2 specimen trees recreational goals (1) site loop trail systems that capitalize on various attractive features (e.g., sloughs and promontories; ponds and brooks; dunes), culminating in northerly terminus at the great-pond and southerly terminus at the ocean beach; lay out trails and install infrastructure (signage; fencing; gates; boardwalks; etc.) so as clearly to separate public and private lands and adjust as necessary as a result of annual neighborhood review; install benches at viewpoints and elsewhere (2) while permitting all conventional ocean uses (e.g., swimming, fishing, beach- combing), conceptualize beach as a remote destination where arriving visitors have the privilege of space and solitude (3) post roaming summer ranger to oversee public use while also performing field la- bor; expand hours as needed and judge, following initial several seasons, whether hours should, to any extent, contract access (1) create Moshup Trail trailhead accom- modating up to twelve vehicles; institute during the bathing season, in order to forestall either vehicle queuing on the public road or trailhead monopolization, a software-helmed reservation system that allocates spaces [a] via the issuance of a barcode; [b] on a day-long basis and [c] refreshing at a set time each week; staff trailhead with an attendant to open gate upon presentation of valid barcode; allow managed pedestrian and bicycle access to trailhead (2) create State Road trailhead accommodat- ing up to ten vehicles for general hiking

-- (1) install boundary markers to delineate clearly the distinction between private and public land; during hunting season supplement markers with signs advising hunters of the ownership line, offset from the line fifty feet (or more, owing to site conditions) - (2) allow dawn-to-dusk public use; study logistics-supervision, parking (including off-premises parking), etc. - associated with possibly allowing nighttime fishing - (3) prohibit any unauthorized vehicular access - (4) supply to abutters contact information for land management team and confer regularly as to effectiveness of management plan and staffing; consult with abutters as to contemplated revisions to plan approved by vote of the land bank commission: August 3, 2020
+3 plus a lower trailhead accommodating up to three vehicles for universal access hiking and for paddlers, with treated surfaces installed as warranted; attend as needed; in order to avoid trespassing, inform paddlers how to access the ocean beach administrative goals (1) install boundary markers to delineate clearly the distinction between private and public land; during hunting season supplement markers with signs advising hunters of the ownership line, offset from the line fifty feet (or more, owing to site conditions) (2) allow dawn-to-dusk public use; study logistics-supervision, parking (including off-premises parking), etc. - associated with possibly allowing nighttime fishing (3) prohibit any unauthorized vehicular access (4) supply to abutters contact information for land management team and confer regularly as to effectiveness of manage- ment plan and staffing; consult with abutters as to contemplated revisions to plan approved by vote of the Aquinn approved by vote of the approved by vote of the iditu Da nk commission: August 3, 2020